danielrd6/ifscube/docs/ifscube_manual.rst

     fit_scrutinizer ngc3081_cube.fits myfit.fits

-This will star a GUI similar to the one in figure [fig:scrut], but without any of the plots yet.
+This will star a GUI similar to the one in the figure below, but without any of the plots yet.
 To start plotting your results you have to select a parameter from the list at the lower left corner, and a component from the list right next to it.
 In this example we selected